Triplexes are coming to your neighbourhood, province says | CBC News

 Changing character of older neighbourhoods

+The exclusionary zoning also applies to individual streets scattered across the city.

 "I very much agree Ottawa does need more housing," said Coun.
-Laura Dudas, who was re-elected in the newly named Orléans West-lnnes ward.
+Laura Dudas, who was re-elected in the newly named Orléans West-lnnes ward this week.

+It's paramount that we're still respecting [the] existing character of our neighbourhoods.- Coun.
+Laura Dudas

-She said she's concerned that streets in some older neighbourhoods are too narrow to accommodate more density, which will lead to issues about where residents pile up snow in the winter or park their cars if there aren't spaces provided in multi-unit residences.
+She said she's concerned that streets in some older neighbourhoods are too narrow to accommodate more density, which will lead to challenges around where residents pile up snow in the winter or park their cars if there aren't spaces provided in multi-unit residences.

-How are we going to allow three units on a lot and at the same time presumably preserve room for trees?"- Coun.
-Jeff Leiper

 She's also concerned that there seems to be few plans — or money — in the provincial rules to provide additional infrastructure and amenities like parks.

-"At the end of the day, the province has a set target, they have an agenda and right or wrong, it won't be based on a communities characteristics [or] history," said Dudas.
+"At the end of the day, the province has a set target, they have an agenda and right or wrong, it won't be based on a community's characteristics [or] history," said Dudas.

 "It's going to be prescribed based on this legislation, which I don't think is the right way to go.
 There is an element of community consultation and input that is absolutely essential."